6 tips for beginners: facilitating an agile retrospective

 Tip 6 for moderating the retrospective: Try out Echometer some day

-In particular, I want to mention the retrospective tool Echometer that I myself helped to develop.
-It combines insights from psychology with agile best practices to get the best out of team health checks & fun retrospectives - to help to grow your team.
+In particular, I want to mention the retrospective tool Echometer name, which I helped to develop myself.
+It combines insights from psychology with agile best practices to get the most out of team health checks & retros for team development.

 You can use this button to open the tool, choose your retrospective questions and invite the team via a link (there are more than 30 kickass retrospective Methods possible, incl. the Mario Kart Retro, Marathon Retro & the Elon Musk Retro):